tompascall/pushnoti-poc/README.md

 ##### Store

 Mysql db to store subscription.
 The database name is `pn`.
-The we create `DEVICE` table to store subscription data.
+The we create `subscriptions` table to store subscription data.

 #### Config